mskutta/mskutta.github.io/_posts/2015-07-08-how-to-resetting-the-sitecore-admin-password.md

 tags: sitecore password admin
 author: Mike Skutta
 source: https://www.onenorth.com/blog/post/how-to-resetting-the-sitecore-admin-password
+excerpt: In web development, it is a best practice to reset the production password of the database whenever you are pulling it down for developers to use.
+When doing this in Sitecore, there is a simple procedure for resetting the Admin password back to the default password of “b.”
+Here’s how...
 ---

-In web development, it is a best practice to reset the production password of the database whenever you are pulling it down for developers to use.
-When doing this in Sitecore, there is a simple procedure for resetting the Admin password back to the default password of “b.”
-Here’s how: